Skip to main content

 Eligibility

 The programme is available for colleagues involved in student education at Leeds.
 The programme as a whole has been designed to allow participants to demonstrate they meet the requirements to achieve Fellowship (FHEA).
 The full requirements for participants of the PGCAP are detailed on our applicant guidance document (Word) and as a condition of our Advance HE accreditation cannot be deviated from.
+Please ensure you meet the full pre-requisite requirement in the 'application document'.

 Applications and Guidance